 Surprisingly, the most exciting part of Raíz is whether Peru will qualify for the World Cup, alongside the antics that Feliciano gets up to, such as cutting the fur on his alpaca’s head in the hairstyle of his favourite footballer.
 One particularly striking moment sees Feliciano exploring an abandoned classroom and then playing football with friends—but it’s a daydream as opposed to reality.
 This scene hits at something deeper—the effect of modernisation and industrialisation on societies and their children—but is too fleeting and underexplored.
 These sorts of frustrating issues are rife throughout Raíz.

 Raíz (Through Rocks and Clouds) premiered at the 2024 Berlin Film Festival.
-Read our Berlin Film Festival reviews and our list of 20 films to watch at the Berlin Film Festival!
+Read our Berlin Film Festival reviews and our review of Abiding Nowhere!